denzelabad/OzFish-Classification/README.md

 # Fish Video Classification
 This project uses a Convolutional Neural Network to attempt to identify a variety of fish species in underwater research videos.

 Baited Underwater Video Stations (BRUVS) are a tool used to monitor and survey fish in a variety of underwater habitats, and involve lowering stationary video cameras rigged with bait to the seafloor to attract and record nearby fish.
-After discovering a few online livestreams of these BRUVS I found myself in awe of how interesting some fish looked and was constantly questioning what species of fish were being shown; the livestreams normally consisted of raw footage with no commentary or labels so you couldn't identify the fish.
+After discovering a few online livestreams of these BRUVS I found myself in awe of how interesting some fish looked and constantly questioned what species of fish were being shown; they consisted of raw footage with no commentary or labels so any fish that appeared could not be identified.
 Instead of scouring Google to find each fish, I figured I could use my machine learning knowledge to try and create a classification model that would help solve that problem.

-The data used in this project consists of the Ozfish dataset which can be found [here](https://github.com/open-AIMS/ozfish).
+This project uses the Ozfish dataset for testing and training which can be found [here](https://github.com/open-AIMS/ozfish).
+The clips below were obtained from [here](https://data.jcu.edu.au/aims/Oceanic_Shoals_NERP/BRUVS/)

 ### Clip 1: